kyleiwaniec/w205Project/cron/sequence.md

 Remember to add the twitter keys in /data/w205Project/flume/conf/flume.conf:
-(not sure how to script this, so my keys are in here)
+~~(not sure how to script this, so my keys are in here)~~ this is done, just not in this branch yet. user will be prompted for keys
 ```
 sudo -u hdfs bash /data/w205Project/flume/start-flume.sh
 ```

 After a coouple of hours, kill flume, and load the tables.
 Executing from command line to be able to use variables.
 No easy way to do this directly in HIVE SQL.
+(to run transform.sh, flume must be stopped)
 ```
 . /data/w205Project/load/load-hive-table.sh
 . /data/w205Project/transform/transform.sh